Fresno County Jail: Incidents and Concerns

 On November 15, 2015, David Riggens, a 19-year-old sex offender, switched his identification bracelet with another inmate who was due to be released that day and walked out of the jail after being mistakenly identified.
 Riggens was caught and arrested only a few hours later.
 This was one of the only times an inmate successfully escaped the jail.

 On the morning of September 3, 2016, an active shooter alert was sent out from the Fresno County Jail.
 At 8:30 a.m.
 Thong Vang walked into the Fresno County Jail lobby and shot two correctional officers with a handgun before being subdued.
-The two correctional officers had non-life-threatening injuries and were taken to the hospital.
-In 2018 Vang would be sentenced to 112 years for the act, where he is now serving at Wasco State Prison.
+The two correctional officers were wounded.
+One had non-life-threatening injuries and one was gravley wounded.
+Both were taken to the hospital.
+One officer remained in a semi vegetative state and hospitalized until their death in 2021.
+2018 Vang would be sentenced to 112 years for the act, where he is now serving at Wasco State Prison.
 In 2019, the incident was featured on a national crime show, which aired on Investigation Discovery.

 In January 2018, Ernest Brock, Lorenzo Herera, and Andre Erkins were booked into the Fresno County Jail in a 48-hour stretch.
 Within three days Brock was beaten into a coma, and not two months after that, Herera was strangled to death and Erkins died of cardiac arrest, alone in his cell.
 This made national news headlines, and by the end of 2018, 11 inmates had died from untreated drug or alcohol withdrawal, suicide, medical negligence, and murder while another 13 inmates were beaten and hospitalized.
 From 2011 to 2018, 47 deaths have occurred at the facility.

 One concern at the jail which has been arising since the early 1990s is gang behavior and gang violence between the large Hispanic gangs, particularly the Fresno Bulldogs, Norteños, and Sureños.
 At the heart of the problem is the Fresno Bulldogs, who have participated in over 32 battles with other prison gangs over the last year, ranging from small fights to full-scale prison riots, according to data prepared for the AP by the inspector general's office.
 Many correctional officers have often stated the members of Fresno's notorious Bulldogs gang have been particularly resistant to peacemaking, with gang members brawling in what critics labeled “gladiator fights”.
 The Bulldogs are the most violent of any group, while maintaining control of being the largest gang in the Fresno County Jail.